On the theory of body motion in confined Stokesian fluids: Conclusions

 Unfortunately, as shown in Appendix \ref{app:A}, although the convergence of the reflection method is ensured for gaps $\delta \gtrsim 1.65\, \ell_b$, the reflection method could fail in describing hydrodynamic problems in the lubrication limit for vanishing gaps $\delta \rightarrow 0$.
 It would be interesting, to test further the range of validity of the reflection method by identifying the exact critical gap starting from which the reflection method diverge in prototype system (such as a sphere near a plane).

 Explicit expressions provided in this work are an invaluable tool to achieve this aim, since they allow to compute even higher order terms entering the characteristic expressions of the reflection method.
-A possible approach to overcome the reflection method limit, related to the convergence in the small gap limit, is to construct the total solutions by matching the reflection solution with the lubrication solution, applying matching methods \citep[see, for example,][]{jeffrey-onishi,swan-brady10}.
+A possible approach to overcome the reflection method limit, related to the convergence in the small gap limit, is to construct the total solutions by matching the reflection solution with the lubrication solution, applying matching methods \citep[see, for example,][]{jeffrey-onishi,swan-brady10}. { This method is widely employed in Stokesian dynamics \citep{guazzelli2012}, wherein the interaction between multiple particles is constructed based on the hydrodynamic solution in the far field between two isolated particles and, next, matched with lubrication solutions.
+Making use of eqs. (\ref{eq4.14}),(\ref{eq5.9}),(\ref{eq5.13}),(\ref{eq5.17_mom}), the interactions between two particles in the far field can be derived even in the confined case (i.e. considering two particles in a confined flow).
+This potentially paves the way for extending Stokesian dynamics methods to confined cases as well. }

-In any case, the detailed description of the hydrodynamics of two surfaces getting in touch, for which many questions are still open \citep{procopio-giona_fluids}, is very complex and would require to complement the hydrodynamic desecription with other microscopic factors (such as the accurate estimate of the slip-length or the inclusion of Casimir \citep{casimir} and electrostatic effects), and this goes beyond the mere lubrication analysis.
+In any case, the detailed description of the hydrodynamics of two surfaces getting in touch, for which many questions are still open \citep{procopio-giona_fluids}, is very complex and would require to complement the hydrodynamic description with other microscopic factors (such as the accurate estimate of the slip-length or the inclusion of Casimir \citep{casimir} and electrostatic effects), and this goes beyond the mere lubrication analysis.